7th Infantry Regiment (Argentina): War of Independence

 On 31 May 1813 the 7th Regiment was officially formed in Buenos Aires, under the command of Lieutenant-Colonel Toribio de Luzuriaga.
 Sent to Upper Peru in late 1814, it suffered heavy losses in the Second Battle of the Sipe Sipe fighting Spanish Royalist forces.

 The combat unit was soon reformed and placed under the command of Lieutenant-Colonel Pedro Conde.
 On 19 January 1817, the companies of the regiment formed the vanguard of the patriot forces of General Soler.
 They crossed the Andes through the Paso de Los Patos, taking part in the Battles of Achupayas, Putaendo, Las Coimas and Guardia Vieja.
 El 12 February 1817, the formation played an important role in the victory obtained during the Battle of Chacabuco against Spanish backed forces.
 The combat companies were then placed under the command of General Bernardo O' Higgins, taking part in the liberation of southern Chile, fighting at the Battles of Gavilán, Carampague and Talcahuano.
 Durante the Second Battle of Cancha Rayada, the regiment held firm despite a surprise enemy counterattack.

 The regiment later took part in the Liberation of Peru as part of the 1st Division under General Las Heras and later General Arenales.

 Post-independence

 On 17 April 1917, the 7th Regiment boarded trains at Estación Muñiz taking them to their new home base of La Plata.

+On 23 December 1975, several hundred Marxist guerrillas from People's Revolutionary Army (Ejército Revolucionario del Pueblo or ERP) and their underground supporters, staged an all-out battle with the Monte Chingolo-based 601st Arsenal Battalion and army and police reinforcements some nine miles (14 km) from Buenos Aires and simultaneously raided four police stations and the La Plata Barracks of the 7th Regiment.
+63 guerrillas, seven army troops and three policemen were reported killed in the ensuing gun-battles.In addition 20 civilians were killed in the crossfire.
+Many of the civilian deaths occurred when the guerrillas and supporting left-wing militants burned 15 city busesnear the arsenal to block reinforcements from the Buenos Aires-based Rapid Deployment Force in the form of the then 10th Motorized Infantry Brigade.